 If your aspiring to work in the field of publishing then you can get involved with Penryn's very own student run publishing house, Penryn Press.
 They focus on creating ethically made publications, showcasing the best talent that Cornwall has to offer, working closely with local writers, artists and printers.

-Below we have highlighted two academic societies that you can get involved with:
+Below we have highlighted three academic societies that you can get involved with: